‘The Connors’ Features ‘Blues Brothers’ Reunion Tonight, But Fans Want Roseanne

 Tonight The Connors features a fabulous Blues Brothers reunion between Dan Aykroyd and John Goodman on tonight’s episode titled “The Preemie Monologues.”
 Actress Katey Segal also returns to the show.

-The ABC show is in season 2 after the controversy over losing the previous show’s namesake, Roseanne.
+The ABC show is in Season 2 after the controversy of losing the previous show’s namesake, Roseanne.
 Fans may remember that Roseanne Barr was fired from the show’s reboot in 2018 after a racist tweet, which Barr claimed came after she took a sleeping pill.

 The show tweeted about tonight’s big episode featuring the Blues Brothers 2000 stars with the cast from the past hashtag.
 However, out of the dozens of responses to the tweet, most are still unhappy that ABC continued the show without Roseanne.
 The character ended up passing away, which was explained when The Connors debuted last season.

 “Katey Segal, Dan Aykroyd, bring in whoever you want.
-I’m not watching ‘Roseanne’ without Roseanne,” declared one former fan.
+I’m not watching Roseanne without Roseanne,” declared one former fan.

 “You want real #castfromthepast?
 Bring back the namesake of the show.
 Have some b*lls!
 Stop bending over for the softness of the world,” replied another Twitter user.